 Preparation for ultrasound of the renal arteries

-In the morning, before the procedure, it is not recommended to drink more than 100 ml of water, as well as to use diuretics.
-If you are overweight or have increased gas formation, then a few days before the ultrasound, it is better to exclude milk, black bread, raw fruits and vegetables from the diet.
-As you can see, ultrasound does not require complicated preparation, but before the procedure itself, it is better to consult an experienced doctor.
-It is most convenient to undergo a consultation and examination in a private center, because here the procedure will be carried out by the best specialists in a short time.
-You don't have to wait long in line to get an ultrasound.
+In the morning, before the procedure, it is not recommended to drink more than 100 ml of water, or use diuretics.
+If you are overweight or increased gas formation, then a few days before the ultrasound it is better to exclude milk, brown bread, raw fruits and vegetables from the diet.
+As you can see, ultrasound does not require complex preparation, but before the procedure itself it is better to consult with an experienced doctor.
+It is most convenient to undergo a consultation and examination in a private center, because the procedure will be carried out here the best specialists V short time.
+You won't have to wait long in line to get an ultrasound.

-Immediately before the procedure, a special gel is applied to the skin, which provides a better glide of the device over the body, eliminating air between the skin and it.
-It does not cause allergies and is easily washed off both skin and clothes.
+Immediately before the procedure, a special gel is applied to the skin, which ensures better glide of the device over the body, eliminating air between the skin and it.
+It does not cause allergies and is easily washed off from both skin and clothing.

 Conducting research

-Ultrasound of the renal arteries The procedure is completely painless and harmless.
-You can perform it both standing and lying down.
+Ultrasound of the renal arteries– the procedure is completely painless and harmless.
+It can be performed both standing and lying down.
 The kidneys are perfectly visualized on the screen without any special preparation.

-The procedure is carried out using a special transducer that sends ultrasonic waves of high frequency.
-When the device is placed on the abdomen, supersonic waves travel to the tissues and organs, then the waves are reflected from the organs and enter the transducer.
+The procedure is carried out using a special transducer that sends ultrasonic waves high frequency.
+When the device is placed on the stomach, supersonic waves reach the tissues and organs, then the waves are reflected from the organs and enter the transducer.
 The picture is then displayed on the screen.

-At Ultrasound of the renal arteries normal- narrowing of the artery up to 5 mm.
+At Ultrasound of the renal arteries is normal– narrowing of the artery up to 5 mm.

-After the ultrasound, no special rules need to be observed.
-You can return to a normal diet, of course, if the doctor does not prescribe a diet for you.
-An ultrasound of the kidneys will take you only 3-5 minutes with a conventional study and 15-20 minutes with a Doppler one.
+After the ultrasound, no special rules need to be followed.
+You can return to your normal diet, of course, unless your doctor prescribes a diet for you.
+An ultrasound of the kidneys will take you only 3-5 minutes with a standard examination and 15-20 minutes with a Doppler examination.
 Results are usually ready within 10-15 minutes after completion of the study.

-The renal arteries arise from the abdominal aorta just below the superior mesenteric artery, at the level of the second lumbar vertebra.
+The renal arteries arise from the abdominal aorta just below the superior mesenteric artery - at the level of the second lumbar vertebra.
 Anterior to the renal artery is the renal vein.
-At the hilum of the kidney, both vessels are anterior to the pelvis.
+At the hilum of the kidney, both vessels are located anterior to the pelvis.

-The PAP passes behind the inferior vena cava.
-The LPV passes through the "tweezers" between the aorta and the superior mesenteric artery.
-Sometimes there is an annular PV, then one branch is located in front, and the other - behind the aorta.
+The RCA passes behind the inferior vena cava.
+The LPV passes through the “tweezers” between the aorta and the superior mesenteric artery.
+Sometimes a ring-shaped left vein is found, in which case one branch is located in front and the other behind the aorta.

 Click on pictures to enlarge.

-To study the vessels of the kidney, a convex probe of 2.5-7 MHz is used.
-The position of the patient is lying on his back, the sensor is placed in the epigastrium.
+To study the vessels of the kidney, a 2.5-7 MHz convex sensor is used.
+The patient is positioned supine, the sensor is placed in the epigastrium.
 Assess the aorta from the celiac trunk to the bifurcation in B-mode and color flow.
-Follow the course of the RAA and LAA from the aorta to the hilum of the kidney.
+Trace the course of the RAA and LPA from the aorta to the renal hilum.

-Picture.
-In the CFM mode, on the longitudinal (1) and transverse (2) sections, the RSA and LSA depart from the aorta.
-Vessels are sent to the gates of the kidney.
+Drawing.
+In the CD mode, on the longitudinal (1) and transverse (2) sections, the RAA and LPA extend from the aorta.
+The vessels are directed to the gates of the kidney.
 Anterior to the renal artery is the renal vein (3).

-Picture.
+Drawing.
 The renal veins drain into the inferior vena cava (1, 2).
-Aortomesenteric "tweezers" can compress the LPV (3).
+The aortomesenteric “tweezers” may compress the left ventricular vein (3).

-Picture.
-At the hilum of the kidney, the main renal artery divides into five segmental ones: posterior, apical, superior, middle, and inferior.
-Segmental arteries are divided into interlobar arteries, which are located between the pyramids of the kidney.
-Interlobar arteries continue into arcuate → interlobular → glomerular afferent arterioles → capillary glomeruli.
-Blood flows from the glomerulus through the efferent arteriole into the interlobular veins.
+Drawing.
+At the hilum of the kidney, the main renal artery is divided into five segmental ones: posterior, apical, superior, middle and inferior.
+The segmental arteries are divided into interlobar arteries, which are located between the pyramids of the kidney.
+The interlobar arteries continue into the arcuate → interlobular → glomerular afferent arterioles → capillary glomeruli.
+Blood from the glomerulus drains through the efferent arteriole into the interlobular veins.
 The interlobular veins continue into the arcuate → interlobar → segmental → main renal vein → inferior vena cava.

-Picture.
-Normally, with CDI, the vessels of the kidneys can be traced to the capsule (1, 2, 3).
-The main renal artery enters through the renal hilum, accessory arteries from the aorta or iliac artery may enter at the poles (2).
+Drawing.
+Normally, with CDK, the renal vessels are traced to the capsule (1, 2, 3).
+The main renal artery enters through the renal hilum; accessory arteries from the aorta or iliac artery may approach at the poles (2).

-Picture.
-On ultrasound, a healthy kidney shows linear hyperechoic structures with a hypoechoic path in the center along the base of the pyramids (corticomedullary junction).
+Drawing.
+On ultrasound healthy kidney: Along the base of the pyramids (corticomedullary junction), linear hyperechoic structures with a hypoechoic track in the center are identified.
 These are arcuate arteries, which are mistakenly regarded as nephrocalcinosis or stones.

 Video.
-Arcuate arteries of the kidney on ultrasound
+Arc-shaped arteries of the kidney on ultrasound

-The renal artery should be assessed at seven points: at the exit from the aorta, in the proximal, middle and distal segments, as well as the apical, middle and inferior segmental arteries.
-We evaluate peak systolic (PSV) and end-diastolic (EDV) blood flow velocity, resistivity index (RI), acceleration time (AT), acceleration index (PSV/AT).
-See more.
+The renal artery should be assessed at seven points: at its exit from the aorta, in the proximal, middle and distal segments, as well as the apical, middle and lower segmental arteries.
+We evaluate peak systolic (PSV) and end-diastolic (EDV) blood flow velocities, resistivity index (RI), acceleration time (AT), acceleration index (PSV/AT).
+See more details.

-Picture.
-Normal spectrum of renal arteries - high systolic peak, antegrade diastolic flow, low peripheral resistance - RI normal<0,8.
+Drawing.
+Normal spectrum of renal arteries - high peak systolic, antegrade diastolic flow, low peripheral resistance - RI normal<0,8.

-Picture.
-The spectrum of renal vessels in newborns: renal artery - a pronounced systolic peak and antegrade diastolic flow (1); high resistance on the intrarenal arteries is considered normal for newborns - RI 0.88 (2); renal vein - antegrade flow with a constant rate throughout the entire cardiac cycle, minimal respiratory fluctuations (3).
+Drawing.
+The spectrum of renal vessels in newborns: renal artery - pronounced systolic peak and antegrade diastolic flow (1); high resistance in the intrarenal arteries is considered normal for newborns - RI 0.88 (2); renal vein - antegrade flow with a constant speed throughout the entire cardiac cycle, minimal respiratory fluctuations (3).

 Doppler for renal artery stenosis

 Renal artery stenosis can be found in atherosclerosis or fibromuscular dysplasia.
-With atherosclerosis, the proximal segment of the renal artery is more likely to suffer, and with fibromuscular dysplasia, the middle and distal segments are more likely to suffer.
+With atherosclerosis, the proximal segment of the renal artery is most often affected, and with fibromuscular dysplasia, the middle and distal segments are most often affected.

 Direct signs of renal artery stenosis

-The aliasing indicates the location of the turbulent high-velocity flow where measurements should be made.
-In the zone of stenosis PSV>180 cm/sec.
-In young people, the aorta and its branches may normally have high PSV (>180 cm/sec), and in patients with heart failure, PSV is low even in the area of stenosis.
-These features are offset by the renal-aortic RAR ratio (PSV in the area of stenosis/PSV in the abdominal aorta).
-RAR in renal artery stenosis >3.5.
+The aliasing indicates the location of the turbulent high-speed flow where measurements should be made.
+In the area of stenosis PSV >180 cm/sec.
+In young people, the aorta and its branches may normally have a high PSV (>180 cm/sec), while in patients with heart failure, the PSV is low even in the area of stenosis.
+These features are leveled by the renal-aortic ratio RAR (PSV in the area of stenosis/PSV in the abdominal aorta).
+RAR for renal artery stenosis >3.5.

 Indirect signs of renal artery stenosis

-Direct criteria are preferred; diagnosis should not be based solely on circumstantial evidence.
-In the post-stenotic section, the flow fades - tardus-parvus effect.
-With renal artery stenosis on the intrarenal arteries, PSV is too late (tardus) and too small (parvus) - AT > 70 ms, PSV / AT<300 см/сек². Настораживает значительная разница между двумя почками — RI >0.05 and PI >0.12.
+Direct criteria are preferable; diagnosis should not be based solely on indirect signs.
+In the post-stenotic region, the flow attenuates - tardus-parvus effect.
+In renal artery stenosis on the intrarenal arteries, PSV is too late (tardus) and too small (parvus) - AT >70 ms, PSV/AT<300 см/сек². Настораживает значительная разница между двумя почками — RI >0.05 and PI >0.12.

 Table.
 Criteria for renal artery stenosis on ultrasound

-Picture.
+Drawing.
 A 60-year-old female patient with refractory arterial hypertension.
 PSV on the abdominal aorta 59 cm/sec.
-In the proximal part of the RA with CDI aliasing (1), PSV is significantly increased 366 cm/sec (2), RAR 6.2.
-In the middle segment of the PPA with color flow aliasing, PSV 193 cm/sec (3), RAR 3.2.
+In the proximal part of the RAA with CDK eleasing (1), PSV is significantly increased 366 cm/sec (2), RAR 6.2.
+In the middle segment of the PPA with CDK aliasing, PSV 193 cm/sec (3), RAR 3.2.
 On segmental arteries without a significant increase in acceleration time: upper - 47 ms, middle - 93 ms, lower - 33 ms. Conclusion:

-Picture.
-A patient with acute renal failure and refractory arterial hypertension.
-Ultrasound of the abdominal aorta and renal arteries is difficult due to intestinal gas.
-On the segmental arteries on the left RI 0.68 (1), on the right RI 0.52 (2), the difference is 0.16.
-The spectrum of the right segmental artery has the shape of a tardus-parvus - the acceleration time is increased, PSV is low, the apex is rounded.
-Conclusion: Indirect signs of stenosis of the right renal artery.
-CT angiography confirmed the diagnosis: at the mouth of the right renal artery, atherosclerotic plaques with calcification, moderate stenosis.
+Drawing.
+Patient with acute renal failure and refractory arterial hypertension.
+Ultrasound of the abdominal aorta and renal arteries is difficult due to gas in the intestines.
+On the segmental arteries on the left RI is about.68 (1), on the right RI is 0.52 (2), the difference is 0.16.
+The spectrum of the right segmental artery has a tardus-parvus shape - acceleration time is increased, PSV is low, the apex is rounded.
+Conclusion: Indirect signs stenosis of the right renal artery.
+CT angiography confirmed the diagnosis: at the mouth of the right renal artery there are atherosclerotic plaques with calcification, moderate stenosis.

-Picture.
+Drawing.
 Patient with arterial hypertension.
-PSV in the aorta 88.6 cm/sec (1).
-In the proximal RAP, aliasing, PSV 452 cm/sec, RAR 5.1 (2).
-PPA aliasing in the middle section, PSV 385 cm/sec, RAR 4.3 (3).
-In the distal part of the PPA, PSV is 83 cm/sec (4).
-On the intrarenal vessels of the tardus-parvus, the effect is not determined, on the right RI 0.62 (5), on the left RI 0.71 (6), the difference is 0.09.
-Conclusion: Stenosis in the proximal section of the right renal artery.
+PSV in the aorta is 88.6 cm/sec (1).
+In the proximal part of the RPA there is aliasing, PSV 452 cm/sec, RAR 5.1 (2).
+In the middle section of the PPA there is aliasing, PSV 385 cm/sec, RAR 4.3 (3).
+In the distal RCA PSV is 83 cm/sec (4).
+On the intrarenal vessels tardus-parvus the effect is not determined, on the right RI is 0.62 (5), on the left RI is 0.71 (6), the difference is 0.09.
+Conclusion: Stenosis in the proximal part of the right renal artery.

-The left renal vein runs between the aorta and the superior mesenteric artery.
-Aortomesenteric "tweezers" can compress the vein, leading to venous renal hypertension.
-In the standing position, the “tweezers” are compressed, and in the prone position, they open.
+The left renal vein passes between the aorta and the superior mesenteric artery.
+The aortomesenteric “tweezers” can compress the vein, leading to venous renal hypertension.
+In a standing position, the “tweezers” compress, and in a lying position, they open.
 With Nutcracker syndrome, outflow through the left testicular vein is difficult.
 This is a risk factor for the development of left-sided varicocele.

-Due to compression, the LPV spectrum is similar to the portal vein - the spectrum is higher than the baseline, the constant low speed, the contour is smooth waves.
-If the ratio of the diameter of the LPV in front of and in the zone of narrowing is more than 5 or the flow rate is less than 10 cm/sec, we make a conclusion about an increase in venous pressure in the left kidney.
+Due to compression, the spectrum of the LPV is similar to the portal vein - the spectrum is above the baseline, constant low speed, contour in smooth waves.
+If the ratio of the diameter of the left vein in front of and in the narrowing zone is more than 5 or the flow rate is less than 10 cm/sec, we conclude that the venous pressure in the left kidney is increased.

 Task.
 On ultrasound, the left renal vein is dilated (13 mm), the area between the aorta and the superior mesenteric artery is narrowed (1 mm).
-Blood flow in the stenosis zone at high speed (320 cm/sec), reverse of blood flow in the proximal segment.
-Conclusion: Compression of the left renal vein with aortomesenteric "tweezers" (Nutcracker syndrome).
+Blood flow in the area of stenosis at high speed (320 cm/sec), reverse blood flow in the proximal segment.
+Conclusion: Compression of the left renal vein by aortomesenteric “tweezers” (Nutcracker syndrome).

-Compression of the renal vein is possible due to an abnormal location behind the aorta.
+Compression of the renal vein is possible due to its abnormal location behind the aorta.
 The diameter ratio and flow rate are evaluated according to the above rules.

-The nature of the blood flow in the right renal vein approaches the caval.
-The shape of the curve changes with holding the breath and can be flatter.
-The blood flow velocity is 15-30 cm/sec.
+The nature of the blood flow in the right renal vein approaches that of the caval vein.
+The shape of the curve changes when you hold your breath and can be flatter.
+Blood flow speed is 15-30 cm/sec.

 Loading...Loading...